 Toe Out Angle: this is often my first place to start.
 If someone squats with feet pointed directly forward, we commonly see turning out 15-30 degrees opens their hips up enough to allow the athlete to squat lower without their low back rounding.

 Forward Knee Movement: for far too long, we have cued all athletes to “sit back” in their squat.
 That has lead to many athletes not dorsiflexing enough as they squat and putting increased stress on the hips and low back.
 Giving an athlete permission to push their knees forward by cueing them to “sit down” versus back can have a huge impact on movement quality and pain.

 Stance Width: some coaches and clinicians are still of the mindset that all athletes should squat with a specific stance width (usually shoulder width).
 While this may be true for many athletes, hip joint anatomy varies greatly, and for some, this stance width will not place them in an optimal position for their hip mobility.
 As a result, they make up for this by moving into the squat butt wink position.
 Performing the hip scour test below will often show up the best width for an athlete to squat.
-This video is from my Master the Squat video and eBook, made for coaches wanting to increase their skills at analyzing and coaching the squat.

 Fix #3: Addressing Ankle Mobility Limitations

 When ankle stiffness is present, athletes must make up for this by flexing their hips more as they squat.
 If they don’t have the hip joint capacity to make up for this ankle mobility limitation, we will commonly see this result in a squat butt wink.
 Interestingly though in these athletes, they will usually complain that they feel like their hips are tight as they squat as I explain in this video from a past seminar: